davidforrest/1080-toolkit/resources/canvas/assignments/1080Fest_Program/1080fest-program.md

 <p>When you're not presenting or performing, you can walk around, talk to groups that are presenting, and watch performances.
 A whopping 2/3 of your time at the 'Fest will be spent wandering around checking out other projects!</p>
 <p>&nbsp;</p>
 <h2 id="the-schedule">The Schedule</h2>
 <p>The 'Fest is 2 hours long (10am-12pm).
 During that time, you'll present your project during <strong>one of three 30-minute sessions</strong>, listed below.
-If you signed up to perform, your performance will take place during that same session.</p>
+If you signed up to perform, you'll play onstage for &lt;10 minutes of that session, and chat with people about your project for the other 20 minutes.</p>
 <p>&nbsp;</p>
 <p><strong>Welcome by Prof. Wood - Main Stage</strong>&nbsp;(10:00-10:10)</p>
 <p>&nbsp;</p>